 Are there PACER/ECF sites where I can poke around, experiment, and try things?

 Yes!
-There are two PACER sites that we know about that have content and do not charge for usage:
+There are several PACER sites that we know about that have content and do not charge for usage:

 - The official PACER training website